learn-co-students/nyc-web-080320/04-oo-associations/README.md

 - an animal needs to belong to a user
 - an animal needs to know who its user is
 - an owner should also know who all of its animals are

+## How not to pattern match
+- write down your toolbox (the tool & brief description)
+- start pseudocoding ==> get specific (not just build a method that gets me all dogs)
+- look at others peoples code and describe it yourself
+- DRYness - Do Not Repeat Yourself

+## Confident, eh?
+- Begin/rescue/end to handle errors

+### Icebox
+- requiring relative within the same directory